 Managed App Configuration, commonly referred to simply as App Config, allows iOS app developers to customize the app and app user experience when paired with a Mobile Device Management (MDM) solution such as Jamf.
-Continue reading to learn more about the use cases and benefits of supporting App Config within your app.

 Apple introduced App Configuration in iOS 7 and demand for enterprise apps to support this functionality has grown as Apple devices continue to permeate the enterprise work space.
 App Config allows MDM solutions to remotely deliver data to a managed device, which can be used by the app to customize the user experience or app behavior.